Frodojj/shrimp-notes/README.md

 ## Removing the current tool.

-When you call a tool without removing the previous tool, the preivous tool will be removed and the other one added in it's place.
+When you call a tool without removing the previous tool, the previous tool will be removed and the other one added in it's place.
 To remove the current tool manually without adding a new tool, call `draw(false)` like so:

 ```
 svg.draw(false);
 ```

+## Adding an arbitrary tool.

 To make a new tool, extend `SVG.DrawingTool`.
 You can find it's specification
 below: